How to Apply

 - Statement of Purpose: Your statement of purpose is not to exceed 500 words and should address your intellectual interests and professional and academic goals.
 The statement of purpose is a critical component of the SSP application.
 Please carefully explain how SSP specifically fits into your future academic and professional plans.

 - Optional Statement (Diversity, Personal Background, and Contributions): As Georgetown is a diverse, global community, we encourage you to upload a brief statement of approximately 500 words to help the Admissions Committee understand the contribution your personal background would make to our community.
 As appropriate, you may wish to address any educational, familial, cultural, economic, and social experiences that have helped to shape your educational and professional goals; or how your background (e.g., first generation student, resident outside the U.S.) or activities (e.g., community service and leadership) will contribute to the diversity of perspectives and ideas at Georgetown University.

 - If your undergraduate degree is from an institution where English was the primary language of instruction, submit either:

-- Supplemental Analytical Writing Sample: Please answer the following prompt in no more than 600 words: What do you see as the biggest security challenge facing the United States or the international system?
-Why?
-What should be done to address it?
+- Supplemental Analytical Writing Sample: Please answer the following prompt in no more than 600 words: Discuss a security challenge facing the US or the international system and identify potential solutions.